sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 Great.
 We have two passing tests and we've just done our first refactor to make the code more readable.

-Let's continue with the next part of this feature: returing the `current_time` key in the response.
+Let's continue with the next part of this feature: returning the `current_time` key in the response.

 The test case is again very simple (notice a trend?).
 Once we have the response, we use the `.json()` function to convert it to a dictionary, and the `in` operator to check for our expected key.